SV-Engineer/SV-Engineer/README.md

   * Neil Degrasse-Tyson and Bill Nye both in their patience as they try to educate as many people as they can.

 I originally set out to "change the world" in whatever way I could manifest after reading Nikola Tesla's autobiography [My Inventions](https://en.wikipedia.org/wiki/My_Inventions:_The_Autobiography_of_Nikola_Tesla).
 What that book meant to me was that even if we are struggling with, whatever it may be, we can still achieve.
 From there I went forward into the adventure of college.
 A fool with an open mind.
 In school, high school and before, I truly can claim the title of uneducated fool.
 I knew very little while being immensely adversarial.
 The hall-mark of a true fool.
 I took the math aptitude test, and tested at the lowest level offered at the community college; Intermediate Algebra.
 I knew how to add and subtract and multiply, though division I required a calculator.
 To be honest, I still don't know my times tables and I have to look up how long division works everytime it becomes necessary (looking at you partial fraction decomposition).
 Yet despite all of this, at some point or other, I demonstrated competency in Vector Calculus, Differential Equations, Physics, Circuit Analysis, and so much more.

+# What Is Important To Me With Respect To Writing Code
+I can summarize this topic in one main idea:

+&nbsp;&nbsp;**Long term sustainability through effective organization**.

+What does this mean?
+The idea stated above can be divided into (at least) three categories.
+Maintaninability, Readability and Expandability.
+Quite literally, this repository was created with the intent to develop my skills in these ideas through self study; including reading the code of others.
+Furthermore, I am trying to understand what the empirically agreed upon industry standards are on this topic rather than relying on anectdotal evidence.
+The following sub-sections will dive deeper into these three concepts and attempt to provide examples of what I understand goes against the spirit of the ideas and examples that are in compliance with the ideas.

+## Maintainability
+Maintainability to me means how easy is it to make a change in the code base when the understanding of the design specification changes or god forbid _the design specification changes_.

+## Readability
+By readability I intend to imply directly the meaning of the word.
+How readable is the code I am producing?
+Will it be easy for someone to understand the intent of my logic?
+Will they spend hours puzzling over what I have done because I failed to communicate effectively through documentation how it works?

+## Expandability
+The term expandability can be further divided into two ideas.

+  1. Is the piece of code I am writing generic enough to be reused when the associated logic is called for without being so generic that the meaning is lost?

+  2. Does the code I've written avoid things such as global variables and hard-coded values?